 ***Some dogs do not do well with milk.
-We used regular milk, as we knew Cello can digest it.
-If your dog does do well with regular milk, you can experiment with almond milk, coconut milk, or goat’s milk.
+We used regular milk, but if your dog does do well with regular milk, you can experiment with almond milk, coconut milk, or goat’s milk.

 1. Preheat oven to 400 degrees F